 Keanu Reeves in The Matrix (Photo courtesy of Warner Bros.)

-The production: Because Reeves could do most of his own fights and stunts, Stahelski didn’t have to worry about trying to hide the face of a double.
+Because Reeves could do most of his own fights and stunts, Stahelski didn’t have to worry about trying to hide the face of a double.
 That meant the battles could be filmed with longer takes and the crew wasn’t pressured to rely on fast cuts, long lens or the ubiquitous “earthquake cam.”

 “Chad created longer, mise-en-scène scenarios instead of using just quick cuts, which I was really excited about,” Reeves said.
 “The choreography became very complicated.
 It’s bang, bang, bang and then throw someone, stab them — all sorts of fun stuff.”

 Go here to order Dr. Craig D. Reid’s book The Ultimate Guide to Martial Arts Movies of the 1970s: 500+ Films Loaded With Action, Weapons and Warriors.